hoseDS/RProfile/README.md

-## Store RProfile Settins and Functions
+## Store RProfile Settings and Functions

 Includes functions for working with database